-While strolling the city, you can stop at one of the local museums such as The Museum of human anatomy, or the Western Regional Museum; they are small but have excellent displays.
+While strolling the city, you can stop at local museums such as The Museum of Human Anatomy or the Western Regional Museum; they are small but have excellent displays.

 Walking throughout the city is the thing to do if you want to experience local culture at its best.

 The city of Sant Ana is excellent for shopping, that can be done at the big stores located at the shopping mall or at the local markets.

 Visitors can stroll into the local markets and experience the local culture; however, local markets are not for everyone.
 Some people don’t like the chaos of these markets, while others think it is a charming cultural activity.